 The effect of the guns was quite different too.
 WWI units would take a bombardment for hours on end, days even, from huge batteries, and remain in place.
 RCW units would flee after a short bombardment from a couple of batteries.

 However, while artillery was very powerful in the RCW, the effect was reduced by the perpetual lack of ammunition, so that artillery could rarely expend ammunition with long pre-battle bombardments.
+Very often they could barely fire in hot battle because they started to run out of ammunition.
 (I limit the amount they can fire in my games, even on the tabletop, to limit long-range fire – they almost always waited to effective range before even starting to fire.)

 WWI rules will have conscript infantry.
 That's your starting point for RCW, and mostly it should go down from there.
 Unless you read about it, you don't really get an idea just how awful much of the RCW infantry was, both in morale and combat ability.
 Early in the war White officer units sometimes forced Reds out of covered positions in villages just by walking up to them – while not taking cover and without shooting.
 I can't imagine any WWI rules would ever allow for a unit to walk on up to a defended village and win.